 $ sudo snap revert vlc vlc reverted to 3.0.5-1

-This operation will revert both the snap revision and the data associated with the software.
+This operation will revert both the snap revision and the configuration data associated with the software.
 If the previously used revision of the snap is from a different channel, that snap will be installed but the channel being tracked won’t change.

 A snap won’t automatically update to a version previously reverted from, and the output from